Cindyjeby/free-code-camp/python-essentials/README.md

 print(choices)

 DICTIONARIES
-they are used to store data values in key value pairs it uses curly braces
+- They are used to store data values in key value pairs
+- it uses curly braces
 eg: dict = {"name": "beau", "color": "blue"}
-in this case name and color are the key while beau and blue are the values the value can also bea variable
+- in this case name and color are the key while beau and blue are the values
+- the value can also be a variable
 eg: dict = {"name": "beau", "color": choices}
- when sorounded by quotes itmeants its a string if not it is a variable and in this example it calls line 7.
+- when sorounded by quotes it meants its a string if not it is a variable.
+- key can be any value eg a string, number or a tuple. also the value can be anything.

  USER INPUT
- we use input() to ask the userto give as there input.
+ we use input() to ask the user to give as there input.

  to ask the computer for input we need libraries, lists, methods
  1. Libraries